Articles for a Perfect Day

 Next, take South Palm Canyon about two miles south to the Aqua Caliente Indian Canyons.
 The Canyons, boast unusual rock formations, waterfalls, California fan palms and wildlife.
 Their beauty can be seen while hiking the trails, most of which follow running springs.
 Whether you hike on your own or take a ranger-guided tour, the beauty of this area and your imagination will take you back in time to when the Cahuilla Indians made this area their home.

 After the Scenic Canyons, head five minutes east to the charming village of Palm Springs and the cities main street, Palm Canyon Drive.
 Park midway on the street and your walking experience will begin.
-Here you can find authentic examples of Spanish, Art Deco and mid-century architecture.
-A stop at the Village Green- a mini village in the heart of Palm Springs- has several historic buildings that can be toured October through May.
+Here you can find authentic examples of Spanish, Art Deco, and mid-century architecture.
+A stop at the Village Green- a mini village in the heart of Palm Springs- has several historic buildings that can be toured from October through May.
 In the same location is the McCallum Adobe; the first pioneer home built in Palm Springs and now the home to the History Museum.

 Palm Springs weather will beckon you to lunch at one of the many beautiful sidewalk cafes.
 Tyler’s, located on Indian Canyon Blvd. is a small and trendy eatery specializing in incredible burgers.
 Try the mini version, called the Slider, the homemade soup, or the Somersizer- a bunless burger option- named for Suzanne Somers.
 Whatever your choice, the owner Diana will not disappoint; whipping up fresh and delicious recipes keep the waiting list full for lunch.

-Afterwards, head directly across the street to Imageville; a gallery of photographs capturing all the beauty and ambiance of the desert, where owner and photographer Gary Dorothy is often available to discuss his photos and desert life.
+Afterward, head directly across the street to Imageville; a gallery of photographs capturing all the beauty and ambiance of the desert, where owner and photographer Gary Dorothy is often available to discuss his photos and desert life.

-Next, head out of town, north five minutes to the worlds largest rotating tram cars- the Palm Springs Ariel Tramway.
+Next, head out of town, north five minutes to the world’s largest rotating tramcars- the Palm Springs Ariel Tramway.
 During the ten-minute exhilarating ride to the top of Mt.
-San Jacinto you will enjoy spectacular views of the desert.
-Once up top, you will immediately notice the drop in temperature, which can be as much as 40-degrees at the 8,500 foot elevation.
+San Jacinto, you will enjoy spectacular views of the desert.
+Once up top, you will immediately notice the drop in temperature, which can be as much as 40-degrees at the 8,500-foot elevation.

 The Mt.
-San Jacinto State Park offers 54 miles of hiking trails; everything from a one-mile nature walk through Long Valley to a five and one-half-mile hike to the 10,804 foot peak.
+San Jacinto State Park offers 54 miles of hiking trails; everything from a one-mile nature walk through Long Valley to a five and one-half-mile hike to the 10,804-foot peak.

 Finally, for some lively music and dancing check out Las Casuelas, only a short walk from Fisherman’s, provides visitors and locals a memorable ending to a very perfect day.